Robert H. Milroy: Postbellum career

-Not long after the war ended, Milroy began suffering extensive pain from his hip injury at Winchester which worsened as he got older, eventually impairing his mobility and requiring him to use a cane.
-Doctors diagnosed his condition as chronic inflammation of the ligaments around the hip joint.
+Death and legacy

 Milroy died from heart failure in Olympia, Washington on May 29, 1890, and is buried in the Masonic Memorial Park at Tumwater, Washington.

-He was the author of Papers of General Robert Huston Milroy, published posthumously in 1965 and 1966.
+His Papers of General Robert Huston Milroy, were published posthumously in 1965 and 1966.
+Many are made available online through the Jasper County Public Library of Indiana, as well as the Orbis Cascade Alliance of Washington.

 Commemoration

 Milroy is the namesake of the city of Milroy, Minnesota.